aliaksander-samuseu/docs-3.0.1/source/integration/appauth-android.md

 #### Manual client registration(Recommended)

-To create client manually in oxTrust, go to [oxTrust Registration](https://ce-dev.gluu.org/oxauth-rp/home.htm) and provide values in the following fields:
+To create client manually in oxTrust, follow the Gluu Server's [OpenID Connect client registration documentation](https://gluu.org/docs/ce/admin-guide/openid-connect/#client-registration-configuration).
-- Registration Endpoint: REGISTRATION_ENDPOINT(obtained from configuration)
-- Redirect URIs (space-separated): REDIRECT_URI(See section **Define redirectURI** below)
-- Response Types: CODE
-- Grant Types: AUTHORIZATION_CODE
-- Application Type: NATIVE

 After successful registration, it will return client id which will use for Authorization.